Last Year’s Winner: Sarah Paulson, “The People v. O.J. Simpson: American Crime Story”

 Fun Fact: We all remember Meryl Streep winning for “Angels in America,” but she also won for the NBC miniseries “Holocaust” in 1978.
 Despite just three nominations, Streep is one of only 12 women to win more than once in this category.

-Below are IndieWire TV Critic Ben Travers’ predictions for Outstanding Lead Actress in a Limited Series (in alphabetical order), which will be updated throughout the awards season.
+Below are IndieWire TV Critic Ben Travers’ predictions for Outstanding Lead Actress in a Limited Series, which will be updated throughout the awards season.
 Make sure to keep checking IndieWire for all the latest buzz and highlights from the 2017 race, and read the rest of the predictions in all categories, as well.

 - Carrie Coon, “Fargo”